hamhpc/ISLE-ks/README.md

 ## Booting into a CD/DVD

-Most PC BIOS's will allow you to temporarily boot from another medium (USB, CD, etc) by pressing the F12 (or possibly another F key) when the system boots up.
+Most PC BIOS's will allow you to temporarily boot from another medium (USB, CD, etc) by pressing an F key (ie. F12 or possibly another F key) when the system boots up.
 This will provide you with a menu of choices to boot from.
 Select the CDROM/DVD device.

 # Installation